turingschool/backend-curriculum-site/module3/misc/intermission_work.md

 When consuming APIs, the data is often returned in deeply nested collections, so you will need to tap into your Mod 1 skills to practice digging through them to retrieve the data you need.

 Fork and clone [Here Be Dragons](https://github.com/turingschool-examples/here-be-dragons).
 Get the tests to pass.
+This is something you'll turn in with your submission, so make sure you make a forked copy of it.

 ### HTTP Request/Response